Jordan-Murray/development-notes/Refesh on Basics/1 - Delegates/1 - Delegates.md

             public delegate void MentionDiscount(decimal subTotal);
             // Think of this as an interface as a frame of reference.
-            // A contract to say whenevr you use this, its going to returen void and its going to take in a decimal.
+            // A contract to say whenever you use this, its going to return void and its going to take in a decimal.
             // Class library doesn't care about the implementation of the UI library, it just knows that it can accept a delegate method

             public List<Product> Items{get;set;} = new List<Product>();

-            public deciaml GenerateTotal(MentionDiscount mentionDiscount)
+            public decimal GenerateTotal(MentionDiscount mentionDiscount)
             {
                 decimal subTotal - Items.Sum(x => x.Price);